Scott Tucker

 Wild West Comics and Games

-400 E. Division St., No. 110 Arlington,
+400 E. Division St., No. 110, Arlington

 What once was the location of Lone Star Comics morphed into Wild West Comics and Games in the heart of Arlington.
 Located within walking distance of the UTA campus, this bookstore specializes in graphic novels and a massive selection of modern comic books.
-If you are heading west to check out Jerry World, make quick stop at Wild West Comics and pick up the latest installment of Faithless.
+If you are heading west to check out Jerry World, make a quick stop at Wild West Comics and pick up the latest installment of Faithless.

 Wild Detectives